sheki/parse-blog/themes/blank/README.md

 # Blank

-Blank — starter [Hugo](//gohugo.io/) theme for developers.
+Blank—starter [Hugo](//gohugo.io/) theme for developers.
 Use it to make your own theme.

 [Live Demo](http://themes.gohugo.io/theme/blank/)